Think you’re stuck with back pain? Here’s how to put it behind you

 Dr. Johnson is a fellowship-trained orthopedic spine surgeon, with the Idaho Back Institute at BMH, who treats people with a wide variety of spinal conditions of the neck and back.
 He specializes in several areas of spine surgery.

 Bingham Memorial is among the world’s first hospitals to use a new tool in robot-guided spinal surgery—the Mazor X system.
 Dr. Johnson uses the Mazor X robotic equipment during spine surgery, and is one of the only physicians in the U.S. who has been trained to do so.
 Performing a robot-assisted spine surgery allows him to have greater precision and make smaller incisions, which translates into shorter hospital stays, better clinical outcomes, and faster return to everyday activities.

-He welcomes patients in Idaho Falls, Blackfoot, and Pocatello.
 If you’re suffering from chronic neck or back pain, call (208) 235-2277 to schedule an appointment with Dr. Johnson.
 Se habla Español

 Our content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.